read-all-about-it/cde/resources/docs/about.md

-Importantly, *To Be Continued* has also highlighted the huge contributions of Australian authors to newspaper fiction --- doubling the number of known works of 19th-century Australian novels.
+Importantly, *To Be Continued* has also highlighted the huge contributions of Australian authors to newspaper fiction --- doubling the number of known works of 19^th Century Australian novels.
 In the pages of these newspapers, Australian authors got their first taste of literary and critical success.
 Novels and short stories from Rosa Praed, Henry Lawson, Marcus Clarke and Ernest Favenc shared pages with works